ALib C++ Library

 Note

-• While this is not recommended in common use cases, method Enum::Integral allows to to test only the second level of the hierarchy, which is the underlying enum element's integral value.
+• While this is not recommended in common use cases, method Enum::Integral allows testing only the second level of the hierarchy, which is the underlying enum element's integral value.

 2.1.3 Message Arguments